winterwanggeek/Git/readme.txt

 Creating a new branch is quick.
 Creating a new branch is quick again.
 Creating a new branch is quick and simple.
+I'm trying to use 'git merge' by '--no-ff'.